-1 ACTS OF PARLIAMENT (ACTS) Written laws passed by government to set out the general obligations that employers and employees have in relation to each other and themselves.
+₽ ACTS OF PARLIAMENT (ACTS) Written laws passed by government to set out the general obligations that employers and employees have in relation to each other and themselves.
 These vary across states and territories.
-EXAMPLE: Coal Mining Safety and Health Act (Qld), Work Health and Safety Act (Qld) GOVERNMENT REGULATIONS Lawful requirements that provide additional details about how to comply with the Acts.
-EXAMPLE: Coal Mining Safety and Health Regulation (Qld), Work Health and Safety Regulation (Qld) INDUSTRY 🛑 QLD GUIDENCE NOTES (QGN) RECOGNISED STANDARDS (RS) CODES OF PRACTICE (COP) Developed by industry to provide practical guidance for complying with Acts and Regulations.
-EXAMPLE: QGN QGN14: Effective safety and health supervision (Mining/Quarring) RS- RS11: Training in coal mines (Coal) COP Work Health and Safety ConsultationCo-operation and Co- INDC STANDARDS (National and International) Documents that detail practical guidelines, which when followed will ensure that a minimum quality benchmark standard is achieved for a product, service or process.
+EXAMPLE: Coal Mining Safety and Health Act (Qld), Work Health and Safety GOVERNMENT REGULATIONS Act (Qld) Lawful requirements that provide additional details about how to comply with the Acts.
+EXAMPLE: Coal Mining Safety and Health Regulation (Qld), Work Health and Safety Regulation (Qld) ₽ QLD GUIDENCE NOTES (QGN) RECOGNISED STANDARDS (RS) CODES OF PRACTICE (COP) Developed by industry to provide practical guidance for complying with Acts and Regulations.
+EXAMPLE: QGN QGN14: Effective safety and health supervision (Mining/Quarring) RS- RS11: Training in coal mines (Coal) COP Work Health and Safety ConsultationCo-operation and Co-ordination (WHS) INDUSTRY STANDARDS (National and Internationa) Documents that detail practical guidelines, which when followed will ensure that a minimum quality benchmark standard is achieved for a product, service or process.
 Standards are established by a recognised body such as government or an industry regulator.
 They cover all industry types including construction, business, and energy and water utilities.
-EXAMPLE: AS/NZS 4801:2001 Occupational Health and Safety Management Systems
+EXAMPLE: AS/NZS 4801:2001 Occupational Health and SafetyManagement Systems

-↓ MANAGEMENT SYSTEMS Developed by management to comply with legislation.
-Management systems provide overarching governance for all site activities including safety, human resources, finances, environment and community engagement.
+₽ MANAGEMENT/O RGANISATIONAL SYSTEMS Organisational systems: Developed by management to comply with legislation.
+Management systemsprovide overarching governance for all site activities including safety, humanresources, finances, environment and community engagement.
 EXAMPLE: Safety Management System ORGANISATION POLICIES Broad statements of the overall intent and direction of a specific activity or interrelated group of activities.
 Policies ensure that management plans are implemented and that everyone's roles, responsibilities and obligations are clearly defined.
-EXAMPLE: Site Code of Conduct, Consultation Policy PROCEDURES Easy to understand, step-by-step instructions for carrying our tasks safely and in an environmentally sustainable way.
+EXAMPLE: Site Code of Conduct, Consultation Policy U PROCEDURES Easy to understand, step-by-step instructions for carrying our tasks safely and in an environmentally sustainable way.
 EXAMPLE: Safe Work Method Statements, Work Instructions, Standard Operating Procedures